-Another band to have emerged from the hip 1980s LA school scene.
-In 1988, eighth-graders William James Adams and Allen Pineda met and started performing rap songs as a duo around Los Angeles – this was before they’d adopted their silly names like will.i.am and apl.de.ap.
-The hip-hop group were originally called Atban Klann, before they changed their name to The Black Eyed Pods in 1995 and later to The Black Eyed Peas.
+The Black Eyed Peas are another band to emerge from the eclectic 1980s LA school scene.
+In 1988, eighth-graders William James Adams and Allen Pineda met and started performing rap songs as a duo around Los Angeles – this was before they’d adopted their stage names, will.i.am and apl.de.ap.
+The hip-hop group was originally called Atban Klann, before changing the name to The Black Eyed Pods in 1995 and later to The Black Eyed Peas.
 They gained notoriety in the early 2000s with the addition of Fergie to the line-up.

 With over 100 million records sold worldwide, The Doors are one of the best-selling bands of all time.
 This is quite an impressive feat when you consider that they disbanded in 1973, two years after Jim Morrison’s death.
 The band started with a conversation between schoolmates Morrison and Ray Manzarek on Venice Beach in July 1965.
-By 1966, a four-piece called The Doors were the house band at Whisky a Go-Go.
+By 1966, a four-piece called The Doors were the house band at Whisky a Go Go.